acolote1998/humble-gladiators-2/docs/progress.md

 - Improved character snapshot architecture
 - Simplifying battle retrieval by only having one endpoint and the conditionally rendering it as finished or not in the frontend
 - Battle system working properly
+- Simplifying character types -> deleting hero types and using only character instance types instead
 ```